erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 ### Application

 5. Can you implement Leader Election from memory without looking at the code?
-6. What real-world problem could you solve using Leader Election?
+6. What real-world problem could youaddresse using Leader Election?

 ### Debugging

 7. What are the most common mistakes when implementing Leader Election?
-8. How would you test your Leader Election implementation?
+8. How would you test your Leader Election deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

 *Visual diagram for Leader Election would be added here* *Consider using online visualization tools or drawing step-by-step execution*